syncfusion-content/wpf-docs/wpf/SfChart/Migrating-from-Chart-to-SfChart.md

 <td>
 ColorEach </td><td>
 Palette</td><td>
-Gets or sets a value that indicates whether to colour each segment differently or not.</td></tr>
+Gets or sets a value that indicates whether to color each segment differently or not.</td></tr>
 <tr>
 <td>
 BindingPathX</td><td>